mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 port=4001
 ```

+In direct replication mode, the avrorouter stores the latest replicated GTID in
+the `last_gtid.txt` file located in the `avrodir` (defaults to
+`/var/lib/maxscale`).
+To reset the replication process, stop MaxScale and remove
+the file.

 ## Configuration

 For information about common service parameters, refer to the
 [Configuration Guide](../Getting-Started/Configuration-Guide.md).

 ### Router Parameters

+#### `gtid_start_pos`

+The GTID where avrorouter starts the replication from in direct replication
+mode.
+The parameter value must be in the MariaDB GTID format e.g. 0-1-123 where
+the first number is the replication domain, the second the server_id value of
+the server and the last is the GTID sequence number.

+This parameter has no effect in the traditional mode.
+If this parameter is
+defined, the replication will start from the implicit GTID that the master first
+serves.

+#### `server_id`

+The _server_id_ used when replicating from the master in direct
+replication mode.
+The default value is 1234.

 #### `source`